getdozer/dozer-docs/docs/4_configuration/1_overview.md

 sources:
   - name: trips  # The name of the source.
 This is used to distinguish between multiple sources.
     table_name: trips  # The name of the table in the source database.
-    connection: !Ref ny_taxi  # The connection to use for this source.
+    connection: ny_taxi  # The connection to use for this source.
 This should match a name defined in the 'connections' section.
-    columns:  # The columns to use from the source table.
-    schema:
     refresh_config: !RealTime  # The refresh configuration for this source.

 # Define the SQL transformations to apply to the source data.